rh2082/rh2082.github.io/_posts/2026-02-23-PhD-Applications.md

 The questions will then transition at some point into more general questions.
 Things like why you want to do a PhD, why you're interested in the topic...
-I watched <a https://youtu.be/gxjFeKocLX4?si=Re4JDEMCFe6dYeys><href>this YouTube video ahead</a> of my interview, and I highly, highly recommend it.
+I watched <a href="https://youtu.be/gxjFeKocLX4?si=u8gDAE-9OCAszlMb">this YouTube video</a> ahead of my interview, and I highly, highly recommend it.

 <h3>Conclusion</h3>
 I think that is everything I have to say about PhD applications.
 I wish you all the best with yours!